What is Bowed Tendon Horse and How It Can Affect Your Horse

 Source

-1. a superficial digital flexor tendon that runs up the leg/ankle
+1. The superficial digital flexor tendon, which runs up the ankle and leg of the horse.

-2. a deep digital flexor tendon in the foot of your horse (that also runs up the leg).
+2. The deep digital flexor tendon, which is located in the foot of your horse and runs along the back of the hoof and up your horse’s leg.

-Based on the location of these tendons, you can imagine how much they flex and move and how much pressure they take every time a horse walks, or moves its legs at all.
+Based on the location of these tendons, you can imagine how much they flex and move and how much pressure they take every time a horse walks, canters, or gallops.

-Swelling in these tendons is what causes bowed tendons in horses.
+Swelling in the superficial and deep digital flexor tendons are what causes bowed tendons in horses.

 It’s more common for bowed tendons to appear on the superficial digital flexor tendon rather than the deep digital flexor tendon.